 A brand-new visitor experience has just opened at Brú Na Bóinne, the entry point for a popular tourist destination in Ireland—Newgrange.

-Brú Na Bóinne at Newgrange in County Meath has been given an impressive makeover with a new “state of the art” experience through the gateway leading to the Neolithic passage tombs.
+Brú Na Bóinne at Newgrange in County Meath, which is one of the most historical places in Ireland, has been given an impressive makeover with a new “state of the art” experience through the gateway leading to the Neolithic passage tombs.

 Since March 2019, extensive work has been done to renew the visitor centre and bring the exhibition up to date on all relative information and any new findings.